block42-blockchain-company/thornode-telegram-bot/README.md

 python3 thornode_bot.py
 ```

-Make sure to see a message in the console that the bot is running.
+Make sure that you see a message in the console which indicates that the bot is running.

 ## Run & test the bot
 When you created the telegram bot token via BotFather, you gave your bot a certain name (e.g. `thornode_bot`).
 Now search for this name in Telegram, open the chat and hit start!